-Prohibited fence materials include rope, string, wire products including but not limited to chicken wire, wire fabric, barbed and razor wire fences, and similar welded or woven wire fabrics, chain, netting, dangerous cut or broken glass, paper, unapproved corrugated metal panels, galvanized sheet metal, plywood, or fiberglass panels in fence, or any other materials that are not manufactured specifically for the use as fencing materials.
+Prohibited fence materials include rope, string, wire products including but not limited to chicken wire, wire fabric, barbed and razor wire fences, and similar welded or woven wire fabrics, chain, netting, dangerous cut or broken glass, paper, metal panels of any kind except for architectural metal proposed within site specific design features, galvanized sheet metal, plywood, or fiberglass panels in fence, or any other materials that are not manufactured specifically for the use as fencing materials.
 Additionally, electrified fences are prohibited.